Licktopia/licktopia.github.io/page5.md

 ### POST Request to get the token

 Spotify will then go back to the redirect URI and make a post to use the authorization code in order to get an access token.
-This is done via a POST request to the address <https://accounts.spotify.com/api/token
+This is done via a POST request to the address [token list]:https://accounts.spotify.com/api/token
->

 The POST request will contain the following paramenters in it’s body.
 The “code” contains the authorization code from the authorization
 GET call and “Grant_type” contains the value “authorization_code.”